MNandor/joplin-to-anki/README.md

 # Joplin To Anki

-This a script I developed to create & update Anki notes based on content in Joplin notes.
+Script to create & update Anki notes based on content in Joplin notes.
+`python`

 ## How it works